Headings, Footings and Captions on your XpressDox can be styled

-The style (i.e. bold, italic and/or underline) color (and, after version 4.3 the font) of a Caption, Footing or Heading can be set to enhance the usability of the XpressDox interview screen.
-This is done by typing certain codes into the Caption, Footing and Heading commands, but the easiest way to set the style and color is by using the Command Editor (or, prior to Version 3 of XpressDox, the Template Author’s Toolkit), which has wizards which guide you in the selection of the options and which put the correct codes into the Caption, Footing and Heading commands.
+The style (i.e. bold, italic and/or underline), color and font of a Caption, Footing or Heading can be set to enhance the usability of the XpressDox interview screen.
+This is done by typing certain codes into the Caption, Footing and Heading commands, but the easiest way to set the style and color is by using the Command Assistant which contains helpers to guide you through the options for each of the commands.

-To change the style and/or color and font in an existing template, the codes can be typed into the command without having to use the wizards.
+To change the style and/or color and font in an existing template, the codes can be typed into the command without having to use the helpers.

 Examples are as follows: